toszlanyi/My-Lenovo-Yoga-Slim-7/README.md

   ```
   - create partitions for /boot/efi, swap and /
   - install KDE neon
-  - First start with KDE neon is a mess using default Ubuntu Kernel 5.4.xx
-|    amdgpu, iommu, audio, network all show errors in `dmesg`
+  - First start with KDE neon is a mess using default Ubuntu Kernel 5.4.xx (`dmesg` shows errors for amdgpu, iommu, audio, network etc)

 #### 2 Start fixing the issues